1906 (novel): Film pre-production

 The estimated budget of the film adaptation was $200 million.
 Due to the massive size and scale of the project, the film was being financially backed by Walt Disney Pictures, Pixar and Warner Bros.
 Pictures.
 The project would have been the first time Pixar had been involved in a live-action film, and the first collaboration with Disney and Warner Bros. since The Prestige in 2006.

 Brad Bird was announced as the director.
 He paused his work on the project after being approached by Pixar management to direct and co-write the 2007 animated film Ratatouille, before officially signing onto the 1906 project in March 2008, at which time Warner Bros. reserved all sound-studios available on their Burbank lot for production.
 However, later that spring, Warner Bros. quietly released the reservations while Brad Bird continued rewriting the screenplay in order to lessen the massive scope of the story.

 In 2009, MTV News reported that director Brad Bird had been scouting locations.
 Information from Dalessandro indicated that the film would likely be shot in Vancouver, New Zealand or Australia.

 In 2011, it was reported by Brad Bird that the film project was still being developed.
 The issues he raised was his difficulty in narrowing the scope of such a manner as to be true to the story within the constraints of practical film length.

 I don't know.
 It's all about getting the story to work, and the canvas is so big on it that it's easy to bust down its movie-sized walls and go rampaging throughout the countryside.
 The problem has always been scaling it and containing it in a movie-sized length.
 It's really a movie that wants to be a miniseries.
 But if you did it as a miniseries, then you'd have to do it for the small screen, and the story demands to be told on a big screen.
 So we're still working on it.

 In February 2012, it was revealed that a rewrite of Dalessandro's script had been completed by Michael Hirst, and Brad Bird was now rewriting it yet again.
 The film is currently in development hell.

 Possible resurrection

 In June 2018, Bird mentioned the possibility of adapting the book as a TV series, and the earthquake sequence as a live-action feature film.
+In July 2026, Bird explained how further research helped him realize that the expansive narrative of corruption, the massive earthquake, and the devastating fire lends itself much better to an eight-episode miniseries format instead of a full-length feature film and claimed he might revive the project entirely.